 Episode 4 – Interview with Jeet Banerjee – 20 year old Tech Entrepreneur

 Online videos are becoming an excellent way to show off your products or services.
 There are a lot of companies that don't have the time or equipment needed to make a simple Youtube video.
 Get a video camera, editing software, and some lighting.
 (Click here to see a post about how videos can help small businesses.)
 Learn what your customer needs and help them get seen online!

 Here is an example of a video I made during college for my car detailing business.

 A couple Notes:

 Depending on the business, you may want to look into getting a business license, business insurance, and a legal entity (LLC, Sole Proprietorship, etc) set up.
 If you have questions about these steps research the internet for answers or send us an email.
-We love to help college students get started in business.
+We know that looking for the cheapest auto insurance for college students is very difficult to find now-a-days but with some good research you can get you and your business there.
+We love to help college students get started in business, and all related topics.

 You'll want to create a website for just about any business you decide to start.
 I use WordPress (free) and Bluehost to set up the website.
 Bluehost makes it a one step process to integrate hosting and a domain name with your WordPress website.
 If you do use Bluehost please click on one of the Bluehost links when you are ready to get set up.
 I get a small commission for recommending companies that I truly believe in.

 SIFE – STUDENTS IN FREE ENTERPRISE is a great entrepreneurship organization with active chapters at many universities.
 For more information visit www.sife.org.